 How to Implement It:

-Real-World Impact: By simply adjusting configuration files to match reality, at costimizer, we have seen companies often fit 3x to 4x more applications on the same number of servers.
-This single change can reduce your EC2 fleet size and your bill by up to 60% overnight.
+Real-World Impact: By simply adjusting configuration files to match reality, Costimizer has seen teams fit 3 to 4 times more applications on the same number of servers.
+This single change can reduce EC2 fleet size and cut compute costs dramatically.
+Schedule Non-Production Time: For development, QA, and preview clusters, a cloud power schedule can shut down predictable environments after hours so idle nodes do not run all night.

 Running everything on standard Intel/AMD On-Demand instances is the most expensive way to operate.
 It’s like paying full retail price for a premium car rental when you could get a high-performance hybrid for half the cost.